-The Story of Paul McCartney’s 1973 ‘James Paul McCartney’ TV Special
+Revisiting Paul McCartney’s ‘James Paul McCartney’ TV Special

-By 1973, Paul McCartney was enjoying a good run of post-Beatles triumphs, having secured a string of solo hits under his belt.
-The next stop was television, and on April 16, James Paul McCartney hit the U.S. airwaves as a prime-time special on ABC.
+Paul McCartney was already enjoying an early run of post-Beatles triumphs, having secured a string of solo hits.
+The next stop was television, when James Paul McCartney hit the U.S. airwaves as a prime-time special on April 16, 1973 on ABC.

 The idea behind the show was a showcase for the many talents of McCartney and featured solo and Beatles material, as well as performances from his then-current band Wings.
 The show featured a mix of live takes, skits, and what amounted to pre-MTV promotional videos for certain songs.
 The evening opens up with little fanfare before Wings dish up a rocking rendition of "Big Barn Bed" from the Red Rose Speedway LP.

-There are candid, if staged, moments featuring Linda McCartney photographing her husband as he plays a solo acoustic set, and Paul with band members hanging out at a local pub, mingling with the regulars.
-With idyllic surroundings, the band perform their take on “Mary Had a Little Lamb,” while obscure favorites like “C Moon” and “The Mess” sit alongside “My Love” and a rousing and — literally — explosive rendition of his then-current hit, “Live And Let Die.”
+There are candid seeming, though actually staged, moments featuring Linda McCartney photographing her husband as he plays a solo acoustic set, and Paul with band members hanging out at a local pub, mingling with the regulars.
+With idyllic surroundings, the band perform their take on "Mary Had a Little Lamb," while obscure favorites like "C Moon" and "The Mess" sit alongside "My Love" and a rousing and -- literally -- explosive rendition of his then-current hit, "Live And Let Die."

 One of the more entertaining segments featured random people on the street singing their favorite Beatles songs, often to great, if unintentional, comedic effect.
 The semi-androgynous, highly stylized dance number "Gotta Sing, Gotta Dance," pours it on a bit thick, but aside from that, it's a fairly cheese-free hour of rock and roll television.
 The show is paced well, and the mix of live performances with staged settings is balanced nicely.